For reference, it's detecting the crown, not the dwarf. Nobody said it was foolproof.

 - The Doctor, from Doctor Who, sometimes described a "prickling sensation" at the back of his neck whenever he sensed evil, especially the presence of Daleks.

-- Night Man gained the ability to hear evil thoughts after being struck by lightning.
+- The eponymous hero of Night Man gained the ability to hear evil thoughts after being struck by lightning.

 - The original Detect Evil spell from Dungeons & Dragons.
 Used in The Order of the Stick and referenced in Darths & Droids, but not used.
 There's also a Detect Good.